QutaibaQusai/QutaibaQusai/README.md

 <h3>👨‍💻 About Me</h3>
 <p>
-I am a <strong>Software Developer</strong> with a solid academic background and strong hands-on training in software development and ERP systems.
+I am a <strong>Flutter Developer</strong> with a strong academic background and hands-on training in building mobile applications.
-My expertise lies in <strong>C#</strong>, <strong>Flutter & Dart</strong>, and <strong>Java</strong>, complemented by experience in mobile app development, SAP systems, and modern software tools.
+My expertise lies in <strong>Flutter & Dart</strong>, with a strong focus on <strong>BLoC & Cubit state management</strong> and <strong>MVVM architecture</strong>.
 </p>

 <p>
-I am passionate about continuous learning, problem-solving, and developing innovative solutions that combine strong technical knowledge with creativity and adaptability.
+I am passionate about creating scalable, maintainable, and user-friendly apps using Flutter.
+I continuously explore advanced Flutter techniques and best practices to deliver high-performance mobile solutions.
 </p>

 ---